w3f/polkadot-wiki/docs/learn-accounts.md

 For example, Alice, Bob, and Charlie set up a multi-sig with a threshold of 2.
 This means Alice and Bob can execute any call even if Charlie disagrees with it.
 Likewise, Charlie and Bob can execute any call without Alice.
-A threshold is typically a number smaller than the total number of members but can also be equal to it which means they all have to be in agreement.
+A threshold is typically a number smaller than the total number of members but can also be equal to it, which means they all have to be in agreement.

 Multi-signature accounts have several uses: